So you got the podcasting bug?

 - Podomatic – 500mb storage space (about 6 hours) and 15gb bandwidth per month for free.

 Take a look at those 3 free podcast hosts and see if those fit your needs.
-Let’s get into more detail about podcast hosts and what to look for when researching podcast hosts.
+Let’s get into more detail about each of the top 15 podcast hosts.
+I’ll then get more into how to choose a podcast hosting site and what to look for when researching podcast hosts.

 What are the 15 Best Podcast Hosting Sites?